manjuusutar/MyProject/README.md

 # MyProject
 - Devops Jounrney
-  * This will be useful for learning purpose.
+* Following are the content that will look into in this session.